rpf13/Do-You-Know-It/README.md

 ### JavaScript

 In order to attack the JavaScript part, I have started with brainstorming about the functions needed in the game.
 I wanted to have a clear plan, or at least an estimate about the logic to be built.
 I have created and constantly updated a Mind Map to visually display the logic.
+It also shows the connection between the functions, which is calling which.
+Furthermore, some key elements / task in each function are added to explain the purpose better.

 ![JS Functions MindMap](docs/wireframes/js_functions.png)